Report: Chicago most corrupt city in U.S.

 Mayor Rahm Emanuel, during a school visit, cited a series of reforms he's enacted over the last seven years to deal with corruption.

-"I would question the judgement about where we rank, but I'm gonna leave that aside, cause that's not important, what's important is do you have the political will to make fundamental changes in the system and while we're not resting on our laurels I think when you look where I was on day one and where we are today, we made those series of changes," Mayor Emanuel said.
+"I would question the judgment about where we rank, but I'm gonna leave that aside, 'cause that's not important.
+What's important is, do you have the political will to make fundamental changes in the system?
+And while we're not resting on our laurels, I think when you look where I was on day one and where we are today, we made those series of changes," Mayor Emanuel said.

-Gov. Bruce Rauner has repeately railed against corruption since before he was elected.
+Gov. Bruce Rauner has repeatedly railed against corruption since before he was elected.
 On Tuesday, his office cited several ethics reforms he has put in place through executive order including a ban on legislators doing work before property tax appeals boards.

 "Clearly, there is still work to be done and we call on our partners in the legislature to join us, and take a stand against public corruption to restore public trust," Rauner said in a statement.